reactjs/react.dev/beta/src/pages/learn/referencing-values-with-refs.md

 <Intro>

-When you want a component to "remember" some information, but you don't want that information to [trigger new renders](/learn/render-and-commit), you can use a **ref**—it's like a secret "pocket" for storing information in your component!
+When you want a component to "remember" some information, but you don't want that information to [trigger new renders](/learn/render-and-commit), you can use a *ref*.

 </Intro>